Quantumness certification via non-demolition measurements: Introduction

-Clearly, a protocol that provides both necessary and sufficient conditions for the violation of MR would be highly advantageous for identifying quantum features.
-Here, we review some recent works that address this gap by introducing an experimentally feasible and powerful protocol known as Quantum Non-Demolition Measurements (QNDM).
-This approach builds on measurement schemes proposed at the end of 1970s~\cite{ThornePRL1978,Braginsky1980,BraginskyBook,Caves1980,CavesRevModPhys}, which have been modified and adapted to extract information from sequential measurements~\cite{Onofrio1995,Calarco1995,Calarco1997,solinas2013work,solinas2015fulldistribution,solinas2016probing,solinas2021,solinas2022,DeChiara2018,GherardiniTutorial,solinas2024}, such that the assumptions defining the MR are fulfilled.
+In this review, we examine some recent studies that have been developed to address this issue by introducing an experimentally feasible and powerful protocol known as Quantum Non-Demolition Measurements (QNDM).
+This approach builds on measurement schemes proposed at the end of 1970s~\cite{ThornePRL1978,Braginsky1980,BraginskyBook,Caves1980,CavesRevModPhys}, which have been modified and adapted to extract information from sequential non-projective measurements~\cite{Onofrio1995,Calarco1995,Calarco1997,solinas2013work,solinas2015fulldistribution,solinas2016probing,solinas2021,solinas2022,DeChiara2018,GherardiniTutorial,solinas2024}.

 The key idea of QNDM is to store the information about a desired observable in the phase of a quantum detector that is coupled to the system.
 The coupling is designed so that it leaves the statistics of these observables unchanged.
 Then, after a sequence of system-detector interactions, the phase of the detector is measured, and from it one can reconstruct a quasi-probability density function of the measurement outcomes.
-The latter is not always positive, and it can be proven~\cite{solinas2024} that the presence of negative regions is unequivocally associated with the violation of MR. In other words, the quasi-probability density function has negative regions if and only if MRps is violated, and thus the presence of such regions provides both a necessary and sufficient condition for the violation of MR.
+The latter is not always positive, and it can be proven~\cite{solinas2024} that the presence of negative regions is unequivocally associated with the presence of genuinely quantum features in the system's state.
+More precisely, the quasi-probability density function has negative regions if and only if MRps is violated, namely, at least a quantum superposition of the observable's eigenstates is identified in the system's state at the time instants when system-detector interaction occurs.
+On the other hand, if we find that the quasi-probability density function resulting from QNDM is positive, then we can show that such a distribution can be obtained from sequential projective measurements, and thus described by the so-called Two-Point Measurement (TPM) protocol~\cite{esposito2009nonequilibrium,esposito2009Erratum,campisi2009fluctuation, campisi2011erratum}.
+It is known that the results provided by the TPM scheme have a classical-quantum correspondence~\cite{allahverdyan2014,GherardiniTutorial,solinas2024}.

-Comparable conditions have been presented in the literature~\cite{Clemente2015,ClementePRL2016,Halliwell2017,HalliwellConference2019}, but in general they are weaker, namely are satisfied only for specific parameter choices, and are too difficult to verify in practice.
-In particular, in order to satisfy the conditions in Refs. \cite{Clemente2015,ClementePRL2016,Halliwell2017,HalliwellConference2019}, one has to solve a complex system of parametric equations, whose size grows with a power of the dimension of the measured quantum system.
-These limitations make the QNDM approach a privileged tool to study and identify the violation of MR and the presence of quantum behaviour.